njtierney/validateHOT/README.md

-To cover also one example on how to use the metrics of the confusion matrix, we could test whether our model overestimates the purchase behavior (our model predicts a *buy* although participant opts for a *no-buy*) or underestimates it (i.e., model predicts *no-buy* but participant opts for a *buy*).
+To cover also one example on how to use the metrics of the confusion matrix, we could test whether our model overestimates the purchase behavior (our model predicts *buy* although participant opts for *no-buy*) or underestimates it (i.e., model predicts *no-buy* but participant opts for *buy*).
 We will test the accuracy of the model by running the `accuracy()` function.

 ``` r